News Headlines

 When you hear the scary stories of radiation it's always about what “could” happen and of remote possibilities that never happen but make a great news story.
 The media prays on people's imagination and spread fear so people are clued to their TV’s and buy their papers.
 There is a term for this called “radiophobia” which describes the irrational thinking and hysteria people have of radiation and a lot of this is due to the media.

-I found it astonishing that the media made the Fukushima power plant, which killed no one, the scapegoat for the earthquake and tsunami which killed 20,000 people and destroyed 500,000 homes.
+I found it astonishing that the media made the Fukushima power plant, which killed no one, the scapegoat for the earthquake that was so powerful it shifted the position of the Earth’s axis by as much as 6 inches and moved Honshu, Japan’s main island, 8 feet eastward and a tsunami over 21 metres high which killed 20,000 people and destroyed 500,000 homes.
 When people think of the real tragedy which is the Japanese earthquake and tsunami they only think Fukushima!
 Fukushima!
 Fukushima!
 The media know they can drag the nuclear power bogeyman out for months or even years with misleading and false sensational headlines as few understand radiation.

 Two months after the accident I remember seeing two anchors on the American TV news (I forget which channel - I think it was Fox News) talking in a panic that the radiation from Japan “may” have reached Pennsylvania and be infecting babies!!!
 Anyway, later that night it was proved absolute rubbish but how many parents were unnecessarily stressed by this sensationalism which the journalists obviously knew was false or at least misleading.